tatianainama/portfolio/content/jobs/jampp.md

 from: 2017-08
 to: 2018-01
 tags: ['React', 'Redux', 'NodeJS']
+resume: Jampp is a demand-side platform that combines behavioral data with predictive and programmatic technology to help advertisers acquire and engage app customers.
+We developed a new dashboard for our AC team.
+We made everything, from designing wireframes, creating prototypes to develop the app alogside with core, data science and product teams.
 ---

 Jampp is a demand-side platform that combines behavioral data with predictive and programmatic technology to help advertisers acquire and engage app customers.